Map Controls

 User Personas

-To address low usability issues in the Seerist platform, I developed detailed User Personas for its two primary user types - Analyst and Security Manager (Federal) - based on insights from user testing, feedback, support tickets, and stakeholder input.
-These personas were used to inform design solutions, ensuring the user experience was tailored to meet the distinct needs of each group.
+I developed detailed User Personas for its two primary user types based on insights from user testing, support tickets, user feedback, and stakeholder input.
+These personas were used to inform design solutions, ensuring the user experience was tailored to meet the distinct needs of both Analysts and Security Managers (Federal).

 • As a Regional Security Analyst, I need a unified Map Controls menu to visualize and combine all Seerist content and data types, so I can gain a comprehensive view of my assets and the surrounding context.